 Medicare Part A covers inpatient hospital stays.
 People do not usually require an overnight stay after cataract surgery.
 However, if a hospital stay is necessary due to significant complications, Part A will cover the extra accommodation costs.

-Any person with Medicare parts A and B can apply for a supplement plan.
+Any person with Original Medicare can apply for a supplement plan.
 Costs vary.
 A person with a Medicare Advantage plan is not eligible to buy a Medigap plan.

 Although Medicare usually covers cataract surgery that a doctor deems medically necessary, the requirements for coverage vary between regions.
 Before undergoing the procedure, a person may wish to check the regulations of their local Medicare carrier.

 Medicare pays the same amount toward cataract surgery whether a surgeon conducts it with or without a laser.
-However, laser surgery has a higher cost and is used for those who have astigmatism and need a premium lens implant.
-The surgical center will ask the individual to pay the difference between the covered amount and the additional costs of laser surgery.
+However, laser surgery has a higher cost and is used for those with astigmatism who need a premium lens implant.

 Lifestyle factors and daily activities determine the best type of lens for a person receiving cataract surgery.
 They will need to discuss this with their eye surgeon and remain aware of the extra costs associated with more advanced lenses.